 Did you know that FirstVet offers video calls with experienced, UK registered vets?
 If you are insured with one of our pet insurance partners, your video calls are completely free.
 You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.

 - Hacking cough – it often sounds like something is caught down the dog’s throat.
-A lot of people make an appointment with their vet as they are concerned that their dog has a chicken bone or something else stuck in his/her throat and it is actually kennel cough.
+A lot of people make an appointment with their vet as they are concerned that their dog has a chicken bone or something else stuck in his/her throat when it is actually kennel cough

 - Nasal discharge